Zero: I can't read.

 - Parodied in an early South Park where Officer Barbrady is unable to solve the mystery of the chicken-molesting menace because he can't read the clues.
 Barbrady eventually does learn to read, and discovers that the criminal is...a bookmobile driver, who has been committing these crimes as a Zany Scheme to get Barbrady to lean how to read.
 The next book he gives Barbrady is Atlas Shrugged, which causes Barbrady to swear off reading forever.

-- Parodied in Harvey Birdman, Attorney at Law.
+- Parodied.
 Harvey, a lawyer and able to read, goes to prison.
 Later he's shown learning to read a children's book and having a Golden Moment when he succeeds.
-Six months later we see him having the exact same moment, though this time reading Penthouse forum.
+Six months later, we see him having the exact same moment, though this time reading thePenthouse forums.

 - Drawn Together has Foxxy Love taking and failing her Reading 101 test.

 - An episode of Tiny Toon Adventures called "Why Dizzy Can't Read" revealed that Dizzy Devil was illiterate.

-- Actually such a thing is quite possible.
+- A variation is seen in Metalocalypse, where it is revealed that neither Toki nor Skwisgaar can read music (Skwisgaar in particular claims to have music dyslexia), which you'd think is a big deal when you play in the most popular band in the history of the world, but actually, such a thing is quite possible.
 Most rock and other popular music performers don't use or need sheet music.
 They write music by jamming and learn by ear.
-It's not common as it used to be though.
+It's not as common as it used to be though.
 Many of the great Blues musicians of the '20s and '30s couldn't read at all, let alone read sheet music.

 - Mr. Smarty Smarts from Spliced is illiterate, despite being an evil genius.
 He is later shown struggling to read a children's book.
 As with all things on Spliced, it's Played for Laughs.

-- In one episode of Conan The Adventurer, Conan admits that he never learned how to read.
+- In one episode of Conan the Adventurer, Conan admits that he never learned how to read.

 - This map◊ from The Other Wiki's article on literacy shows the percentages of countries' populations that are functionally literate.
 Fortunately, the description mentions that some of the countries in the red have improved a bit since the map was made.

-- Lance Henriksen is one particularly famous example - he dropped out of school before sixth grade and was illiterate until the age of 30, when he started acting and taught himself to read his scripts.
+- Lance Henriksen is one particularly famous example - he dropped out of school before sixth grade and was illiterate until the age of 30 when he started acting and taught himself to read his scripts.

 - American Idol Season 3 winner Fantasia Barrino was functionally illiterate for years into her performing career; she would perform songs from memory and would make excuses such as being "Southern" when faced with dense materials like contracts.